-These digitally manufactured heat exchangers have demonstrated advantages both in terms of energy efficiency and system performance.
+These additive manufactured heat exchangers have demonstrated advantages both in terms of energy efficiency and system performance.
 With extended design freedom, the team was able to create heat exchangers with a range of shapes that have the ability to transfer 2x the amount of heat using smaller volumes of fluid (Figure 2).
 They were able to fabricate the mixers directly into the flow channels and then assemble them onto the heated plate, greatly reducing costs associated with assembly and labor.
-For applications that need to minimize the size of the device yet achieve the same desired result, the heat exchangers can easily be sized down due to the flexible and customizable nature of the Carbon Platform.
+For applications that need to minimize the size of the device yet achieve the same desired result, the heat exchangers can easily be sized down due to the flexible and customizable nature of the Carbon DLS process.

 With the global demand for heat exchangers being expected to approach US$78.16 billion by 2020, this research shows that improved heat-transfer performance will be revolutionary to engineers and manufacturing as a whole.